jaimecgomezz/dft/README.txt

-    -f, --from <from>                    Input format, see availables -i, --input <input>                  Input file, defaults to stdin -z, --instructions <instructions>    Instructions file [default: instructions.dft] -l, --logger <logger>                Logger output, defaults to stdout -o, --output <output>                Output file, defaults to stdout -t, --to <to>                        Output format, see availables
+    -f, --from <from>                    Input format, see availables -i, --input <input>                  Input file, defaults to stdin -z, --instructions <instructions>    Instructions file [default: instructions.dft] --indent-spaces <ispaces>        Only useful when output is set to json [default: 4] -l, --logger <logger>                Logger output, defaults to stdout -o, --output <output>                Output file, defaults to stdout --table-name <tname>             Only useful when output format is set to sql [default: table_name] -t, --to <to>                        Output format, see availables